| The IAB's standard banner sizes range from 486 x 60

 Here are several ways advertisers measure banner ad success:

-- Clicks/Click-throughs: The number of visitors who click on the banner ad linking
+Clicks/Click-throughs: The number of visitors who click on the banner ad linking to

 the advertiser's Web site.
 Publisher sites often sell banner ad space on a